-Some other Victorian Councils (e.g. Hobsons Bay) have introduced a mobile phone 'app' to guide users on how to recycle properly.
-Council could consider developing a similar tool or other technology to support Baw Baw's recycling habits, however it may be able to direct residents where to source this information on Council's website or in its waste booklet.
+Some other Victorian councils (e.g. Hobsons Bay) have introduced a mobile phone 'app' to guide users on how to recycle properly.
+Council could consider developing a similar tool to support Baw Baw's recycling habits.

 In developing an approach to community engagement on waste and recycling issues, Council should ensure it is consistent with the International Association of Public Participation's Quality Assurance Standard for Community and Stakeholder Engagement (IAP2 2015).
 This incorporates core values to inform, consult, involve, collaborate and empower community stakeholders.